-Revenue from passengers using the Gogo service while flying on aircraft operated by Delta Air Lines accounted for approximately 26% of our consolidated revenue for the year ended December 31, 2012.
+Revenue from passengers using the Gogo service while flying on aircraft operated by Delta Air Lines accounted for approximately 27% and 26% of our consolidated revenue for the three months ended March 31, 2013 and the year ended December 31, 2012, respectively.
 Our contract with Delta for its mainline and regional jet fleets expires on the 10-year anniversary of specified installation milestones.
 The mainline fleet expiration date will occur in 2019 and the regional jet expiration date will occur in 2022.
 Our contract with Delta for Ku-band satellite service on its international fleet expires on the 10-year anniversary of the earlier of March 1, 2014 or the date on which 75% of such fleet has been installed with Ku-band satellite equipment.
-Revenue from passengers using the Gogo service while flying on aircraft operated by American Airlines accounted for approximately 13% of our consolidated revenue for the year ended December 31, 2012.
+Revenue from passengers using the Gogo service while flying on aircraft operated by American Airlines accounted for approximately 15% and 13% of our consolidated revenue for the three months ended March 31, 2013 and the year ended December 31, 2012, respectively.
 Our contract with American Airlines for its domestic aircraft expires on the 10-year anniversary of the date on which 90% of the applicable fleet type has been installed with our ATG equipment, with the first expiration date occurring in 2018.
 Our contract with American Airlines for ATG-4 and Ku-band satellite service on its Airbus A320 and Boeing 737 fleets contract expires on the 10-year anniversary of the date on which we first charge passengers on its Airbus A320 fleet in connection with their use of our connectivity services, but no later than March 2014.
-No other contract accounted for more than 10% of our consolidated revenue for the year ended December 31, 2012.
+No other contract accounted for more than 10% of our consolidated revenue for the three months ended March 31, 2013 or the year ended December 31, 2012.
 Each of our contracts with Delta Air Lines and American Airlines allows the airline to terminate the contract should the percentage of passengers using the Gogo service on the airline's flights not meet certain thresholds.
 We currently experience connectivity take rates in excess of those thresholds.
 Our contracts with Delta and American also permit these airlines to terminate their contracts prior to expiration upon the occurrence of other certain contractually stipulated events.
 See "Risk Factors-Risks Related to Our CA Business-We are dependent on agreements with our airline partners to be able to access our customers.
 Payments by these customers for our services have provided, and we expect will continue to provide, a significant portion of our revenue.
 Our failure to realize the anticipated benefits from these agreements on a timely basis or to renew any existing agreements upon expiration or termination could have a material adverse effect on our financial condition and results of operations," "Risk Factors-Risks Related to Our CA Business-If we are unable to successfully implement planned or future technology enhancements to increase our network capacity, or our airline partners do not agree to such enhancements, our ability to maintain sufficient network capacity and our business could be materially and adversely affected" and "Risk Factors-Risks Related to Our CA Business-A failure to maintain airline satisfaction with our connectivity equipment or the Gogo service could have a material adverse effect on our revenue and results of operations."
-If our contracts with Delta or American were to be terminated for any reason, it would have a material adverse effect on our CA segment.
-See also "Risk Factors -Risks Related to Our CA Business-Recent events relating to American Airlines could have a material adverse affect on our revenue and results of operations."
+If our contracts with Delta or American were to be terminated for any reason, it would have a material adverse effect on our CA-NA segment.
+See also "Risk Factors-Risks Related to Our CA Business-Recent events relating to American Airlines could have a material adverse affect on our revenue and results of operations."